MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started.md

 ## Next Steps

 If you are new to Microsoft R, we recommend starting with R Client and an integrated development environment like **R Tools for Visual Studio (RTVS)**.
 This configuration is free of charge.
-It gives you MRO with full support of all base R functions so that you can write R-only solutions, but also includes several Microsoft R proprietary packages that run locally on your development computer.
+It gives you MRO with full support of all base R functions so that you can write R-only solutions, but also includes the Microsoft R proprietary packages that run locally on your development computer.

-Using just MRO and RTVS, you can use the R Core Team manuals that are part of every R distribution to learn how to code in R. Manuals include *An Introduction to R*, *The R Language Definition*, *Writing R Extensions* and more.
+Using just MRO and RTVS, you can use the R Core Team manuals that are part of every R distribution to learn how to code in R. Built-in manuals include *An Introduction to R*, *The R Language Definition*, *Writing R Extensions* and more.
 Beyond the standard R manuals, there are many other resources.
 [Learn about them here](microsoft-r-more-resources.md).

 However, because you have R Client, your script can also include functions from Microsoft R packages, including MicrosoftML, olapR, and RevoScaleR.
 All of these packages are available in both R Client and R Server, but at different levels of capacity.

-Tutorials in Microsoft R product documentation will help you learn how to use the functions in these packages:
+Tutorials in Microsoft R product documentation will help you learn how to use the functions in the proprietary packages:

 + [Create your first R solution with Microsoft R](microsoft-r-getting-started-tutorial.md)